Form 5695 instructions: How to claim the solar tax credit

 1. Enter your energy efficiency property costs

 Form 5695 calculates tax credits for various qualified residential energy improvements, including geothermal heat pumps, solar panels, solar water heating, small wind turbines, and fuel cells.
-We'll use a solar energy system's $25,000 gross cost as an example.
+We'll use $25,000 as the gross cost of a solar panel system for an example.

 First, you will need to know the qualified solar electric property costs.
 This is the total gross cost of your solar energy system after any cash rebates.
 Add that to line 1.
 Next, insert the total cost of any additional energy improvements on lines 2 through 5 and add them up on line 6a.
 In this example, we'll assume you don't have any additional energy efficiency property costs.